goldenGR/capefier/readme.md

 # Capefier

-An OpenSource™ cape altering application for [Minecraft](https://wikipedia.com/minecraft)
+> An OpenSource™ cape altering application for [Minecraft](https://wikipedia.com/minecraft)

+What is it?

+Capefier is an simple application that allows you to modify *client side* minecraft capes  in **vanilla Minecraft** easily!

+By importing "cape-packs" you can replace any cape you want for diferenet themes and designs for your POV without any mods!

 ## How to use

 ### Downloading:

-Go to installetions and install the .exe from there
+Go to [releases](https://github.com/goldenGR/capefier/releases/new) and install the latest ``capefier.exe`` from there

 **Build it urself**: